Olivia-Feldman/DLStockPrectionCNNModel-/README.md

   * pandas -> used to extract stock data,
   * numpy ->  used to manipulate data
   * matplotlib -> used to plot data and images
-  * Sklearn -> used to evalute model performance
+  * Sklearn -> used to evalute model performance, feature selection and normalization of data
   * tensorflow.keras -> used to build CNN model

 Data Generation and Preprocessing: